myfirebase/docs/docs/storage.md

 Sytax : `$storage.upload(object)`

-You can upload a file to firebase storage usign `upload(object)`.
+You can upload a file to firebase cloud storage using `upload(object)`.

 ##### Example

-We are going to upload a new file to the server usign upload method.
+We are going to upload a new file to the server using upload method.

 ```html
 <template>